-Note: This Black Box Thinking summary is part of an ongoing project to summarise The 70+ Best Books on Learning.
+Note: This Black Box Thinking summary is part of an ongoing project to summarise the Best Learning Books of all time.

 Black Box Thinking Summary

 Our attitude to failure is at the heart of progress, creativity and resilience.

 Why?
 Because the improvements that sustain them are rooted in the learnings of many small failures.
 And it’s these compounding marginal gains that lead to high performance in every aspect of life.

 And yet most of us suffer from habits that subvert our ability to learn.
 We blame others.
 We ignore uncomfortable evidence.
 We justify and explain.
 We succumb to biases that at best distort information and at worst intentionally obscure it.